YOUR REMOTE EYES ON THE SITE

 Ground change and displacement historical analysis and monitoring; identification and mapping of landslide events; large landslides displacement analysis; glaciers displacement analysis; monitoring of construction sites; mining activities monitoring; coastal and reservoir monitoring; floods mapping; fire mapping; disaster mapping.

-NHAZCA (Natural HAZards Control and Assessment), Spin-off Company of “Sapienza” University of Rome, is a international leader in the analysis and monitoring of natural hazards and large infrastructures for the management and mitigation of risks.
+NHAZCA (Natural HAZards Control and Assessment), Startup Company of “Sapienza” University of Rome, is a international leader in the analysis and monitoring of natural hazards and large infrastructures for the management and mitigation of risks.

 NHAZCA is strongly characterized by a highly integrated and motivated team which contributes to its success and growth over time.
 Our team consists of enthusiasts geologists, engineers, project managers, and technicians coming both from private and academic world, also benefiting from a world-class network.
 Since our foundation, our team has been growing extensively and our ambition is to continue to develop new solutions and services while expanding our geographic footprint.
 Each employee is a specialist in his or her field.